 Living in Sacramento Pros

-Known for being the capital of California, Sacramento is a beautiful city with a thriving economy, mild year-round weather, top-notch attractions, and great schools.
+Known for being the capital of California, Sacramento is a beautiful city with a thriving economy.
+While living in Sacramento, you’ll enjoy mild year-round weather, top-notch attractions, and great schools.

 Those who are new to Sacramento have a myriad of places to explore in their free time.
 There is no shortage of attractions and entertainment venues for residents and visitors to enjoy.
 Spend your days and nights checking out hotspots such as the California Museum, the Sacramento Zoo, Funderland Amusement Park, Old Sacramento Waterfront (open since 1849), and Raging Waters Sacramento.